 The family will have a private service in the future.

 Donations in Launa’s honor may be made to the Lakeside Community Club, P.O.
 Box 481, Lakeside, MT 59922.

-    To send flowers to Launa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Launa Crede Lackey, please visit our floral store.